florist-notes/aicore_s/notes/robotics_ee_hardware/iot_edge.md

 }
 ```

+This code performs basic matrix multiplication.
+It defines a function matrixMultiply that takes two matrices A and B as input and returns their product C. The main function initializes two matrices A and B, calls the matrixMultiply function to compute their product, and then prints the result.

+To execute this code:
++ Copy the code into a text editor and save it with a .cpp extension, for example, `matrix_multiplication.cpp`.
++ Compile the code using a C++ compiler.
+If you're using g++, you can do this by running `g++ -o matrix_multiplication matrix_multiplication.cpp`.
++ Run the compiled executable by executing `./matrix_multiplication`.

 ### Quantization:
 Quantization reduces the precision of weights and activations to use less memory and compute resources.
 Here's a simple example of how you might quantize a matrix in C++:
 ```cpp